East Asian Languages and Cultures

 EAL 281 Colloquium: Revising the Past in Chinese and Taiwanese Film and Literature (4 Credits)

 This colloquium explores how China and Taiwan recollect, reflect and reinterpret their past and how multifaceted traditions are represented in a new light on the world stage.
-We will reflect on our perceptions and receptions of the past through close readings of films and literature from China and Taiwan.
-We will explore what aspects of the past are erased, re-packaged, or re-imagined and why.
+The class reflects on perceptions and receptions of the past through close readings of films and literature from China and Taiwan.
+The course explores what aspects of the past are erased, re-packaged or re-imagined, and why.
 These preeminent figures and events – in history or fiction – presented in film and literature include, but are not limited to, Confucius, the First Emperor of China, Mulan, Qiu Jin, and Nie Yinniang.
 All readings are in English translation.
-Chinese text will be provided upon request.
-Enrollment is limited to 20. {L}
+Chinese text is provided upon request.
+Enrollment limited to 20. {L}

 Fall, Spring, Variable